adamkozakiewicz/adamkozakiewicz.github.io/README.md

 <div style="text-align: justify">Scooter-share program in Chicago offers flexible pricing.
 Casual riders (single-ride and full-day users) are less profitable than annual members.
 To drive growth, company aims
 to convert casual riders into members.
 I needed to answer the question: How do annual members and casual riders use scooters differently?
 I analyzed historical trip data to uncover trends and inform their strategy.

-Skills used: Joins, CTE's, Subqueries, Window Functions, Aggregate Functions, Creating Tables</div>
+Skills used: Joins, CTE's, Subqueries, Window Functions, Aggregate Functions, Creating Tables and Columns.</div>

 [![Scooter sharing - data exploration and analysis in SQL](/photos/scooter_sharing2.png "View project")](https://github.com/adamkozakiewicz/portfolio/blob/main/Scooter%20sharing.sql)